Rapper Missy Elliott, H.E.R. team up for Pepsi Super Bowl ad

 Now the pair are collaborating on a cover of the Rolling Stones’ classic “Paint it Black” for the commercial.

-The animated ad for Pepsi Zero Sugar features H.E.R’s sultry sound awash in red, surrounded by fluid dancers swishing long, red trains before it melds into a black stage punctuated by an upbeat rap from Elliott.
+The animated ad features H.E.R’s sultry sound awash in red, surrounded by fluid dancers swishing long, red trains before it melds into a black stage punctuated by an upbeat rap from Elliott.
 The new track was co-produced by Elliott and longtime collaborator Timbaland with original lyrics from both artists and guitar and vocals from H.E.R.

 “It’s scary when you’re having to recreate something that is so iconic and make sure that you do it justice,” said Elliott, who performed at the Super Bowl with Katy Perry in 2015.